Digital Silk’s Construction Website Design Best Practices, Header-To-Footer

 - Create videos to give potential customers and clients a sneak peek into your construction brand and offering

-Construction web design social proof best practices:
+Construction website design social proof best practices:

 - Include testimonials to help improve transparency and enhance your business reputation